anna-naden/quantum-computing/README.md

 Function same_state() returns True if both arguments represent the same state (up to a phase factor)
 ## physical-simulation-requirements.lst
 I use numpy version 1.18 because the latest version is incompatible with qutip
+## entanglement_sympy.ipynb
+Telepeortation and quantum repeaters using entanglment.
+Jupyter notebook.
+Stands alone except for dependency on numpy, scipy and sympy.